JulianOzelRose/CSS-MultiHack-Internal/README.md

 ## Installation and use
-To download this hack, navigate to the [build](https://github.com/JulianOzelRose/CSS-MultiHack-Internal/tree/master/CSS-MultiHack-Internal/build) folder, then download `CSS-MultiHack-Internal.dll`.
+To download this hack, navigate to the [Releases](https://github.com/JulianOzelRose/CSS-MultiHack-Internal/releases) page, then download the latest version of the DLL.
 You will then need to use a DLL injector.
 I recommend using [this one](https://guidedhacking.com/resources/guided-hacking-dll-injector.4/).
-Once you have the injector, select the process for Counter-Strike: Source, then open the DLL, then press inject.
-The multihack should then be running.
+Once you have the injector running, select the process for Counter-Strike: Source (`cstrike_win64.exe`).
+Then open and select the DLL, then press `Inject`.
+The multihack should then be running with the menu visible.
 From the menu, you can toggle the different features on or off.
 To run the aimbot, press the `V` key.
 To hide the menu, press the `INSERT` Key.
 To unload the hack, press the `END` key on your numpad.